 Child/Youth Program Registration

 First Name, Last Name

 Parent/Guardian(s) Names

 Address

 Phone (designate home/mobile) Phone (designate home/mobile) Email Address

-Are there any other individuals (not name programs?
-Note that, for your child's saf thorized to pick your child up from Messiah ovide identification at pick-up:
+Are there any other individuals (not named as parent/guardian above) who are authorized to pick your child up from Messiah programs?
+Note that, for your child's safety, these individuals may be asked to provide identification at pick-up:

-Other Emergency Contact (Name, Phone Number, Relationship to Child)
+Other Emergency Contact (Name, Phone N umber, Relationship to Child)

-Does your child have any medical, behavi medical diagnoses, family members who rs should be aware of (e.g. allergies,
+Does your child have any medical, behavioral, or family issues that program leaders should be aware of (e.g. allergies, medical diagnoses, family members who should be denied contact)?

 Parent/Guardian Acknowledgement

-I confirm that the information above is co omplete and accurate.
+I confirm that the information above is complete and accurate.

 Print Name:

 Signature: Date:

+Youth Travel Permission Form and Waiver

+Youth Traveler Information

+First Name, Last Name

+Parent (Name, Phone Number)

+Emergency Contact (Name, Phone Number)

+Insurance Carrier Insurance Policy Subscriber Name Insurance Policy Subscriber ID

+List all relevant dietary restrictions, allergy, m edication, and medical history information on.

+Trip Information

-Youth Travel Permission Form and Waiver Youth Traveler Information First Name, Last Name Parent (Name, Phone Number) Emergency Contact (Name, Phone Number) Insurance Carrier Insurance Policy Subscriber Name Insurance Policy Subscriber ID List all relevant dietary restrictions, allergy, n nedication, and medical history information on.
-Trip Information Trip Information Destination Date of Travel Destination Purpose of trip Name of adult chaperone Chaperone's mobile phone number Permission / Waiver Statement (rea - I give permission for my child to travel to and and may occur to my child, and I hereby auth and consent to emergency medical attention incurred in connection with such medical atte l hereby release Messiah Evangelical Luthera n Church, it employees, agent and volunt eers, from any and all liability, claims, demands, causes of action and possible cause es of action whatsoever arising out of or r related to any loss, damage or injury (including death) that may be sustained by m y child while participating in or traveling to and from this event.
-I give permission for my child to ride in any ve chicle designated by Messiah Evangelical Lutheran Church, it employees and adult volunteers, while participating in and traveling to and from this event.
+Destination Date of Travel

+Purpose of trip

+Name of adult chaperone Chaperone's mobile phone number

+Permission / Waiver Statement (rea d and sign below)

+I give permission for my child to travel to and participate in the event described above.
+I understand that personal injury can and may occur to my child, and I hereby authorize the chaperone listed above, or another appointed youth advisor, to seek and consent to emergency medical attention for my child as needed; and I further agree to be liable for and to pay all costs incurred in connection with such medical attention.
+I hereby release Messiah Evangelical Lutheran Church, it employees, agent and volunteers, from any and all liability, claims, demands, causes of action and possible causes of action whatsoever arising out of or related to any loss, damage or injury

+(including death) that may be sustained by m

+I give permission for my child to ride in any vehicle designated by Messiah Evangelical Lutheran Church, it employees and adult volunteers, while participating in and traveling to and from this event.

 I agree to accept full responsibility, financially or otherwise, for any damage my child may do to the property of Messiah Evangelical Lutheran Church, properties visited on the outing, other's personal property, or vehicles used for transportation.

-I agree and consent to all of the above as stated.
-Print Parent Name: Parent Signature: Date:
+I agree and consent to all of the above as sta ted.

+Print Parent Name:

+Parent Signature: Date: